 As a financial services firm, our businesses are materially affected by conditions in the global financial markets and economic conditions throughout the world.
 Revenue generated by our advisory activities is related to the number and value of the transactions in which we are involved.
-During periods of unfavorable market or economic conditions, the number and value of M&A transactions generally decrease, and they generally increase during periods of favorable market or economic conditions.
+In addition, revenue related to our equities business is driven by market volumes.
+During periods of unfavorable market or economic conditions, the number and value of M&A transactions, as well as market volumes in equities, generally decrease, and they generally increase during periods of favorable market or economic conditions.
 Restructuring activity generally is counter-cyclical to M&A activity.
 In addition, during periods of unfavorable market conditions our Investment Management business may be impacted by reduced equity valuations and generate relatively lower revenue because fees we receive typically are in part based on the market value of underlying publicly-traded securities.
 Our profitability may also be adversely affected by our fixed costs and the possibility that we would be unable to scale back other costs within a time frame and in an amount sufficient to match any decreases in revenue relating to changes in market and economic conditions.
 Reduced equity valuations resulting from future adverse economic events and/or market conditions may impact our performance and may result in future net redemptions of AUM from our clients, which would generally result in lower revenues and cash flows.
-For a further discussion of risks related to our business, refer to "Risk Factors" in our Form 10-K for the year ended December 31, 2013.
+These adverse conditions could also have an impact on our goodwill impairment assessment, which is done annually, as of November 30th, or more frequently if circumstances indicate impairment may have occurred.
+For a further discussion of risks related to our business, refer to "Risk Factors" in our Form 10-K for the year ended December 31, 2014.